-Depression is one of the most common mental health conditions experienced by individuals across the United States.
+Depression is one of the most common mental health conditions experienced by individuals worldwide.
 Unfortunately, the onset of pregnancy can trigger depression.
-With depression being a leading mental health condition and pregnancy leading some women to experience depression, it is no wonder that Escitalopram use during pregnancy is a common question.
+As such, it is common to question if it is safe to use escitalopram during pregnancy.

-Using escitalopram during pregnancy may be the right option if the benefits outweigh the risks to the developing baby.
-It is important that you discuss escitalopram use during your pregnancy with your healthcare provider.
-It is quite possible your health care provider will look for alternatives that may be better for both you and your baby.
+Using escitalopram during pregnancy may be the right option if the benefits outweigh the risks to your developing baby.
+It is important to discuss escitalopram use during your pregnancy with your healthcare provider.
+Your doctor may prescribe an alternative that may be better for both you and your baby.

 - Brand name: Lexapro

-Therapeutic Effect: Lexapro is indicated for the acute treatment of generalized anxiety disorder in adults and in adolescents 12 to 17 years of age.
+Therapeutic Effect: Lexapro is indicated for the acute treatment of generalized anxiety disorder in adults.
 Lexapro is also indicated for both acute and maintenance treatment of major depressive disorder in adults as well as adolescents ages 12 to 17.

 Pregnancy Safety Rating: Category C

-Pregnancy Recommendation: Human data suggest risk in 3rd trimester
+Pregnancy Recommendation: Human data suggest there may be risk in the third trimester.

 - Occasional: (8%-4%) Diarrhea, abnormal ejaculation, tremor, anorexia, dyspepsia, anxiety, fatigue, vomiting.

-- Rare (3%-2%): Sinusitis, sexual dysfunction, menstrual disorder, abdominal pain, agitation, decreased libido.
+- Rare (3%-2%): Sinusitis, menstrual disorder, agitation, sexual dysfunction, decreased libido, abdominal pain.